 I like to spend time at the gym, but I insist that time be used effectively when I’m there.
-If you’re going to lift some weights, then make it count.
+If you’re going to strength train, then make it count.
 Continued results depend on lifting heavy, and heavier.
 I see so many dedicated women at the gym day in and day out lifting too little weight and just going through the motions.
 They are wasting that precious time they’ve set aside to be there, and it’s sad to watch.

 Now that is NOT to say that you can’t switch things up and do some light days and some heavy.
 I have learned that with my recent new program.
 After a year however, you just can’t be using the same 5 lb dumbbells you started with no matter what intensity you’re going for!

 When in doubt, go against your initial reaction and choose a heavier weight.
 I bet you’ll surprise yourself.
-For some reason women seem to be programmed to go too light, while men tend to do the polar opposite and choose something hernia-inducing.
+For some reason workout plans for women seem to be programmed to go too light, while men’s tend to do the polar opposite and choose something hernia-inducing.
 Think more like a man when you approach the weight rack or stack and choose a weight that’s worthy of you!